alvesfelipe/auris-scripts/README.md

   - mainAuris_Setup - Create all folders and clone all Auris Modules Git Repositories
   - dependencies_Setup - Install all dependencies necessary to run Midi-Melody Generator and Auris-Files Generator

+Which Install:

+- FFMPEG
+- Numpy
+- Scipy
+- Python-PIP
+- Wheel
+- Cython
+- Pandas
+- Functools32
+- Distribute
+- Librosa
+- Scikits
+- Flask
+- PureData (FOR UBUNTU 14.04LTS OR LESS ONLY)

+And includes other 5 dependencies files to be installed:

+- JAMS
+- libsamplerate - 0.1.8
+- MIDIutil - 0.89
+- Melodia - 1.0
+- VAMP - 1.1.0

 Give permission to *mainAuris_Setup* script:
 ```sh